AbuseIO/abuseio-docs/docs/installation.md

 php5enmod mailparse
 php5enmod mcrypt
 ```
+> Note: Replace "php5" in the above command with "php/7.0" if you're running PHP7.

 ## Create local user
 We're creating local user, 'abuseio', which will be used to run the application.